coderberry/cavneb.github.com.old/source/_posts/2012-04-24-asset-pipeline-for-dummies.markdown

 A good way to include assets easily in a Rails application is by using gems.
 To include assets within a gem to be precompiled with the Rails application that is using it, all you need is to place the assets in one of the three standard asset paths: `app/assets`, `lib/assets` and `vendor/assets`.
 These will be automatically included in by Sprockets when the assets are compiled.
 See the [Rails documentation](http://guides.rubyonrails.org/asset_pipeline.html#adding-assets-to-your-gems) for more information.

 ## FAQ

+#### Q: Do I have to use the asset pipeline?

+No. You can place your images into the public folder directly.

 #### Q: What happens if there are duplicate file names in different asset folders?